poeyahay/AFib_PGS/README.md

 ## Generate the final multi-trait PGS file

-We then used the following [script](https://github.com/poeyahay/AFib_PGS/blob/main/06.%20Combine/Combi.sh) to combine the eight trait-specific polygenic *scoring* files into a single multi-trait *scoring* file (CPRA, SNP, A1, BETA).
+We then used the following [bash shell script](https://github.com/poeyahay/AFib_PGS/blob/main/06.%20Combine/Combi.sh) to combine the eight trait-specific polygenic *scoring* files into a single multi-trait *scoring* file (CPRA, SNP, A1, BETA).

 **How we did this:**
 For each trait-specific *scoring* file, the SNP-level effect sizes (BETA) were multiplied by that trait’s unscaled regression coefficient, obtained from the **.unscaled.regcoef.csv** output of the adapted Multi tool.
 SNPs shared across trait-specific files were then matched, and their updated effect sizes were summed.
 This produced the final combined multi-trait PGS *scoring* file.